OfficeDev/open-xml-docs/docs/how-to-copy-the-contents-of-an-open-xml-package-part-to-a-document-part-in-a-dif.md

 --------------------------------------------------------------------------------
 ## Sample Code
 The following code copies the contents of one document part in an Open XML package to a document part in a different package.
-To call the <span class="keyword">CopyThemeContent</span> method, you can use the following example, which copies the theme part from "MyPkg4.docx" to "MyPkg3.docx."
+To call the **CopyThemeContent** method, you can use the following example, which copies the theme part from "MyPkg4.docx" to "MyPkg3.docx."